-Creating mobile apps and data-sharing experiences for soccer fans is no small feat.
-There are the enthusiastic supporters to appease, as well as business brains behind the franchises.
-Then there’s the technical challenge of trying to share data on hectic game days when networks are already flooded, as well as the need to stay relevant in a crowded commercial field.
+Creating mobile apps and data-sharing experiences for football fans is no small feat.
+There are the enthusiastic supporters to appease, as well as business brains behind the clubs.
+Then there’s the technical challenge of trying to share data on hectic match days when networks are already flooded, as well as the need to stay relevant in a crowded commercial field.
 No, it’s definitely not a walk in the park.

 However, none of this bothered Jon Rimmer.
 Before his company took off, he was more concerned with collecting old bubble gum wrappers than with the latest signing at Brighton & Hove Albion.
 That was until his colleague had a bright idea and InCrowd was born.

 What drew you to user experience (UX) and user interfaces (UI) as a profession?

 I’d worked in a government department where they had the biggest books I had ever seen.
 These books were the size of a desk, containing all the financial records for local road projects, like the M25.
 Introducing computers into that environment in the early 1990s was quite a shock for people and I was tasked with writing the user manual for this new system.
 That’s really when I started to see the gap between technology and people skills.